jdrumgoole/pymongo-transactions/README.md

 ## Conclusions

 Multi-document transactions are the final piece of the jigsaw for SQL developers who have been shying away from trying MongoDB.
-ACID transactions make the programmers job easier and give teams that are migrating from an existing SQL schema a much more consistent and convenient transition path.
+ACID transactions make the programmer's job easier and give teams that are migrating from an existing SQL schema a much more consistent and convenient transition path.

-As most migrations involving moving from highly normalised data structures to more natural and flexible nested JSON documents one would expect that the number of required multi-document transactions will be less in a properly constructed MongoDB application.
+As most migrations involving a move from highly normalised data structures to more natural and flexible nested JSON documents one would expect that the number of required multi-document transactions will be less in a properly constructed MongoDB application.
 But where multi-document transactions are required programmers can now include them using very similar syntax to SQL.